-- 1. Move the ShuttlePoint knob over the Mark or Waypoint to delete. - 2.
-On the CP180/CP180i press [ENT], move the ShuttlePoint knob to highlight DELETE and press [ENT].
-On the CP300/CP300i press [Delete].
+- 1. Move the ShuttlePoint knob over the Mark or Waypoint to delete. - Press [ENT], move the ShuttlePoint knob to highlight DELETE and press [ENT].
 A popup window will be shown to confirm deleting the point. - 3.
 Move the ShuttlePoint knob to highlight YES and press [ENT].